electricimp/examples/Intro to Squirrel Applications/Ex7 - Remote Monitoring with Interrupt/README.md

-# Power Efficient Remote Monitoring Application
+# Remote Monitoring Application with Interrupt

-In this example we will create a remote monitoring application that takes asynchronous sensor readings using the Promise libary.
-We will conserve power by putting the device to sleep between readings and connecting periodically to send the readings we have collected.
+In this example we will create a remote monitoring application that takes asynchronous sensor readings using the Promise libary and detects freefall events.
+We will conserve power by putting the device to sleep between readings.
+The device will connect periodically to send readings and will also wake and connect if a freefall is detected.
 This code can be easily configured for use with an impExplorer Developer Kit (imp001 model only) or impAccelerator Battery Powered Sensor Node.

 ## Skill level